RoyRin/astra-worktest/README.md

-# Plan

-1. load TruthfulQA - what is it running - what does the data look like
-2. set up the prompting for 2.1, 2.2, 2.3
-3. create plots for PGR

-# Roy's ideas for follow ups
-0. vary the number of baseline examples it's prompted with
-1. Try to see if we can do better using the bootstrapping method

 # Astra proposed Extra follow ups:

 If you have time for additional followup, you could consider exploring any of the following ideas, or others that you’re more interested in!